PART 1Labour Relations (continued)

 Marginal note:Reconsideration of matters contained in report

-179 The Chairperson may direct the public interest commission to reconsider and clarify or amplify its report or any part of it if in his or her opinion section 175 has not been properly applied.
+179 The Chairperson may direct the public interest commission to reconsider and clarify or amplify its report or any part of the report.

 Marginal note:Copy of report to be sent to parties